Accessibility is a hot topic in the last few years. Nearly any web-conference has at least one talk, that is dedicated to this theme.

 Or this one from the Fronteers conference – “Not being disabled is temporary”

-Another problem to solve with this solution is how to do this data sacrifice.
-As far as I was able to think, currently the only company, that posses both website analytics software and some way of the ability to share user data between different website is Google.
+Another problem to solve with this solution is how to make this data sacrifice.
+As far as I was able to think, currently the only company, that posses both website analytics software, and some way of the ability to share user data between different website is Google.
 So my imaginary solution would be, that user will indicate themselves as one with the specific type of disabilities in their Chrome browser, and based on this indication website owners would be able to see how the user paths of this users differ from other user paths, and what points can be improved.

-Alternatively, there can be a way to indicate folks themselves, when they are using websites by specific modal, popover, etc.
+Alternatively, there can be a way to indicate folks themselves when they are using websites by specific modal, popover, etc.

-I have created this specific rubric “Idea night” to do at least something with too many problem-solving types of ideas, that are coming into my head.
-I hope that some of them will inspire others to see solutions, that they haven’t thought about before.
+I have created this specific rubric “Idea night” to do at least something with too many problem-solving types of ideas that are coming into my head.
+I hope that some of them will inspire others to see solutions that they haven’t thought about before.